mfl0p/genbits/README.md

 # genbits

-A simple program to generate the bit sieve arrays used in the WWocl getsegprimes kernel.
+A simple program to generate the bit sieve arrays used in the WW ocl and cpu programs.